willliuwx/contrail-install/contrail-4.1.1-osp10.md

 By default, the hostname (instance name) is `%stackname%-{{role.name.lower()}}-%index%`.
 Create `HostnameMap` to customize hostname.

-Note, script in `install_vrouter_kmod.yaml` assumes compute hostname is the default format and takes the second element to determine the role.
-Don't customize hostname for compute node, TSN and DPDK.
+Note, script in `install_vrouter_kmod.yaml` check hostname map to find out the role and assumes compute role is `NovaCompute`.
+If no hostname map for compute node, the script extracts role name from hostname.
+Due to this issue, 1) don't do hostname map for compute node, and 2) set default hostname for role `Compute` in `roles_data.yaml`.

 ## 6.3 Neutron address